About Yeshua of Nazareth, a.k.a. Jesus Christ:

 Because they simply try to follow Jesus' teachings (as in

-the recent mass murder of Christians by the Muslim central government and Arab militias in the Sudan).
+the past mass murder of Christians by the Muslim central government and Arab militias in the Sudan) and the recent atrocities by the Islamic State (a.k.a.
+ISIS).

-Because they followed the "wrong" denomination (as in Catholics and Protestants killing each other in the recent past in Northern Ireland).
+Because they followed the "wrong" denomination (as in Catholics and Protestants killing each other in Northern Ireland).

-Because they added books to the Bible (as in Protestants attacking Mormons during the 19th century in a small-scale genocide.)
+Because they added books to the Bible (as in American Protestants attacking Mormons during the 19th century in a small-scale genocide because they consider the Book of Mormon to be inspired by God.)

 Because they were not Christians (as in the genocide of Muslims in Bosnia by members of the Serbian Orthodox church, and in Kosovo by the former Serbian Orthodox-affiliated government of Yugoslavia)